n132/BeapOverflow/README.md

 - Run the python script several times to see the range of the offset: [exp.py](./exp.py)

-# Max Range in Testing
+# Max Range in Test
 0 - 0x1fff